PhotonDesigner/photon-designer/README.md

 Let's chat like friends.
 Be as direct and honest as you can.

-If you're sharing your thoughts, it means we're on the same team aiming to make Photon Designer as useful as possible.
+If you're sharing your thoughts, it means we're on the same team aiming to make Photon Designer as useful as possible ⭐️

 ## Feedback and current state